A Clockwork Orange (novel): Adaptations

 In 2002, Godlight Theatre Company presented the New York Premiere adaptation of A Clockwork Orange at Manhattan Theatre Source.
 The production went on to play at the SoHo Playhouse (2002), Ensemble Studio Theatre (2004), 59E59 Theaters (2005) and the Edinburgh Festival Fringe (2005).
 While at Edinburgh, the production received rave reviews from the press while playing to sold-out audiences.
 The production was directed by Godlight's artistic director, Joe Tantalo.

+Also in 2002, an adaptation was made in Brazil by director Paulo Afonso de Lima, starring Augusto Negrelly, Arlindo Lopes and Gabriela Werneck.
+The play debuted on 7 March 2002 at the Centro Cultural Banco do Brasil in Brasília.

 In 2003, Los Angeles director Brad Mays and the ARK Theatre Company staged a multi-media adaptation of A Clockwork Orange, which was named "Pick of the Week" by the LA Weekly and nominated for three of the 2004 LA Weekly Theater Awards: Direction, Revival Production (of a 20th-century work), and Leading Female Performance.
 Vanessa Claire Smith won Best Actress for her gender-bending portrayal of Alex, the music-loving teenage sociopath.
 This production utilised three separate video streams outputted to seven onstage video monitors – six 19-inch and one 40-inch.
 In order to preserve the first-person narrative of the book, a pre-recorded video stream of Alex, "your humble narrator", was projected onto the 40-inch monitor, thereby freeing the onstage character during passages which would have been awkward or impossible to sustain in the breaking of the fourth wall.

 An adaptation of the work, based on the original novel, the film and Burgess's own stage version, was performed by the SiLo Theatre in Auckland, New Zealand in early 2007.

-In 2021, the International Anthony Burgess Foundation premiered a webpage cataloging various productions of A Clockwork Orange from around the world.
+In 2021, the International Anthony Burgess Foundation premiered a webpage cataloguing various productions of A Clockwork Orange from around the world.